LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Serverless NLP service harnessing ML to uncover valuable insights and connections in text
   * Medical version detects PHI via DetectPHI API

+### Amazon Outposts:
+  * Good for situations where regulations/policies force all data and/or workloads to be on-prem
-### Amazon Outposts: Pool of AWS compute and storage resources deployed at a customer site and is essentially part of an AWS region including:
+  * Pool of AWS compute and storage resources deployed at a customer site and is essentially part of an AWS region including:
     * VPC
     * EC2
-  * ECS/EKS
+    * ECS/EKS (Anywhere)
     * AWS App Mesh
     * EBS
     * S3
     * Elasticache
     * EMR
     * RDS

 ### Amazon Polly:
   * Turn text into lifelike speech using deep learning (for talking applications)